 Cambodian.
-Born 10 April 1954.
-Mr. Soeun joined ACLEDA Bank Plc.
-Board in August 2014.
-He obtained his Executive Master's of Business Administration in Finance and Accounting from Preston University, California, USA.
-He is a Graduate of the Australian Institute of Company Directors (GAICD).
-He joined ACLEDA in January 1993 until his retirement on 10 April 2014.
-His last job in ACLEDA Bank Plc. was as Executive Vice President & Group Chief Financial Officer.
+Born on April 10, 1954.
+Mr. Soeun joined ACLEDA in January 1993 and worked there until his retirement on April 10, 2014.
+His last position at ACLEDA Bank Plc. was as Executive Vice President & Group Chief Financial Officer.
 From 1980 to 1992, he was an accountant and deputy chief accountant at the Kampot Provincial Department of Commerce.